Introduction to Eraser Tool in Photoshop

 Using the Eraser Tool in Photoshop

 “E” is the hotkey to enable the Erase tool.
 It’s also available in the toolbox.
-There are multiple other attributions which appear on the application toolbar after selecting erase tool, which are:
+There are multiple other attributions that appear on the application toolbar after selecting erase tool, which are:

 - Brush: This includes different shapes of brush, size adjustability, the hardness of edges and various other styles.
 Everything in brushes can be changed at any point in time as required.